JuliaDiff/BlueStyle/julia/style-guide.md

 ### Documentation

-It is recommended that most modules, types and methods should have [docstrings](http://docs.julialang.org/en/latest/manual/documentation.html).
+It is recommended that most modules, types and functions should have [docstrings](http://docs.julialang.org/en/latest/manual/documentation.html).
-That being said, only exported methods are required to be documented.
+That being said, only exported functions are required to be documented.
 Avoid documenting methods like `==` as the built in docstring for the function already covers the details well.
+Try to document a function and not individual methods where possible as typically all methods will have similar docstrings.

 Docstrings are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and should be concise.